maxz1985/docs/Writerside/topics/Add-IPv6-to-an-existing-IPv4-VPC.md

-# Add IPv6 to an existing IPv4 VPC
+# VPC Add IPv6 to an existing IPv4 VPC

 1. Associate an IPv6 CIDR Block with VPC and subnets – In the VPC Console, select `Add IPv6 CIDR`.
 2. Update Route Tables